 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

-Archipelago is the term used to describe a group of islands at sea.
-During the ice age, the melting of ice liberated rock that emerged in the form of many small islands.
+Archipelago is the term used to describe an island group.
+During the ice age, melting ice liberated rock that emerged in the form of islands.
 Even today countries do not stand still and islands continue to form.

 The Azores High is a high pressure area which is part of the subtropical high pressure belt.
-The Azores High is an important control center for the weather in Europe.
+The Azores High has a strong impact on European weather.

 Balancing coasts are flat and mostly straight.
 The beach is continually moving due to the constant activity of water and wind.